HansRandomizer/Resident-Evil-0-Randomizer/README.md

 Happy randomizing! 🎮🧟

+## Please Report Crashes
+Help me to make this randomizer more stable.
+Report crashes and send me the init.json files with a copy of your randomizer log that appears for every run when you start randomizing.

 ## Are You a Streamer?

 If you're streaming a randomized session on Twitch or Youtube, I'd be delighted to watch.